AlexanderMelde/dl_for_heise/README.md

 - make sure to replace your email and password in the script

 ### I only get `Server refused connection, you might not be allowed to download this issue` errors
 Please check via your web browser if your subscription allows you to download full-page PDFs.
 Go to a page like this one https://www.heise.de/select/ct/archiv/2022/3 (replace `ct` with the magazine you want to download) and check if you have a "Download Issue as PDF" button.
 If you only see the green "Buy issue" and "Buy Subscription" buttons instead, you are not permitted to download full PDFs.
+Sometimes you will also only be able to download full PDFs for the last few months.

 Some Heise+ subscriptions only allow you to download single articles.
 In this case, you can use the second script `download_articles.sh` that will download and merge articles individually.